Raj-dot-GitHub/Data-Science-Machine-Learning-Projects/IPL Data Analysis/README.md

 We have 2 parts in this Data Analysis Project.
 The first part goes into analyzing the history of the IPL and the Second part is all about building a machine learning model that can predict the first innings score of the IPL match.

-Below are the details of both the parts:-
+### Below are the details of both the parts:-

-> Part 1 :- Analyzing the history of IPL.
+**Part 1 :- Analyzing the history of IPL.**

-The Notebook is divided into different parts:-
+The Notebook has a list of 40 questions which is been divided into 4 different parts:-

 1. General Analysis.
-2. Toss Analysis
+2. Toss Analysis.
-3. Batting Analysis
+3. Batting Analysis.
-4. Death overs Analysis.
-5. Bowling Analysis.
+4. Bowling Analysis.

-Below are some of the examples of questions answered in the analysis:-
+Below are some of the example questions answered in this notebook:-

 1. When and where was the first IPL match played?
 2. How many matches were played in each seasons of IPL?
 Which seasons had more number of matches played in comparison with the other IPL seasons??